 - On not apply power to the system before performing a system leak test.
-There is a possibility that the EEV valve will close and isolate sections of the piping system, making the leak test inconclusive. - Never perform the leak test using refrigerant. - To avoid nitrogen entering the refrigerant system in a liquid state, the top of the cylinder must be higher than its bottom (used in a vertical standing position) when the system is pressurized. - · Use only a leak-free gauge manifold set.
+There is a possibility that the EEV valve may close and isolate sections of the piping system, making the leak test inconclusive. - Never perform the leak test using refrigerant. - To avoid nitrogen entering the refrigerant system in a liquid state, the top of the cylinder must be higher than its bottom (used in a vertical standing position) when the system is pressurized. - Use only a leak-free gauge manifold set. - Piping system must not be pressured to more than 550 psi.
+Pressures greater than 550 psi will damage the piping system and cause unit malfunction.